*all audience members must present ID and proof of vaccination*

 Featuring Joshua Brown, Kez Settle, Karen Minard, Krystle Dellihue, Kryssy Becker, Alysia Kolascz, Tim Pollack, and Lindel Salow.
 Lighting design by Harley Miah.
 Costume design by Cheryl Zemke.

 *This play contains some adult language.
 This show has no intermission.
-A water based haze will be used during the show.
+A water based haze will be used during the production.

 The Wickhams: Christmas at Pemberley